20 Healthy New Year’s Resolutions for Kids

 - I will always wear a helmet when bicycling.

 - I will wear my seat belt every time I get in a car.
-I’ll sit in the back seat and use a booster seat until I am tall enough to use a lap/shoulder seat belt.
+I’ll sit in the back seat.
+I will use a booster seat until I am tall enough to use a lap/shoulder seat belt.

 - I will be nice to other kids.
-I’ll be friendly to kids who need friends – like someone who is shy, or is new to my school.
+I’ll be friendly to kids who need friends.
+For example, someone who is shy, or is new to my school.

-- I will never give out personal information such as my name, home address, school name or telephone number on the Internet.
+- I will never give out personal information.
+This includes my name, home address, school name or telephone number on the Internet.
 Also, I will never send a picture of myself to someone I chat with on the computer without my parent’s permission.

 Kids, 13-years-old and up